Closing OKRs at the End of the Quarter

 Why close your OKRs?

-Too often teams simply close one quarter and roll straight into the next one, sometimes taking existing OKRs into the new quarter, unchanged.
-This is a huge missed opportunity.
+Too often, the whirlwind of work causes teams and entire organisations to finish one quarter and roll straight into the next one with out even blinking – sometimes even taking existing OKRs into the new quarter, completely unchanged.
+What a missed opportunity!
 Just as we use What?
 So What?
-Now What? to perform our weekly check-ins, the end of an OKR period, is a good time to refelct on how our activities have helped us to realise our most important objectives.
+Now What? to perform our weekly check-ins, the end of an OKR period, is a good time to reflect on how our activities have helped us to realise our most important objectives.
 Have we had the kind of impact we had hoped?
 What assumptions have we proven or disproven?
-Where did we get lucky or unlucky?
-What should we be doing differently?
+Where did we have the most leverage or “luck”?
+Most importantly, what should we be doing differently in the next quarter?
 This kind of reflection is critical to improving our approach and achieving better outcomes.

 Two weeks before the end of the quarter:

-• Invite teams to close their OKRs capturing scores, outcomes, & lessons
+• Invite teams to close their OKRs capturing final scores, outcomes, & lessons learned

 • Hold an OKR wash-up session: